2. Newer work trucks have better gas mileage

 5. Turnkey truck upfitting

-6. Leasing matches actual market depreciation and cost reflection
+6. Leasing Can match actual market depreciation and cost reflection

 Say you decide to buy your fleet of work trucks.
-Some might be from 2015, some might be from 2008.
-Some might cost $500 a month, others might cost $700 a month.
-Some trucks might have 50,000 miles on them, some trucks might have 115,000 miles on them.
-Some might require heavy repairs and others might only need basic oil changes.
-Using standard account book depreciation seldom matches actual market value depreciation causing losses and accounting changes.
+Some might be a Chevrolet from 2015, one could be a Dodge Ram from 2008.
+You might have a Chevy Colorado that costs $500 a month and a Dodge Ram pickup that costs $700 a month.
+You could have a Chevy Silverado with 50,000 miles and a Chevy Express Van with 115,000 miles.
+Some will require heavy repairs and others may only need basic oil changes.
+Using standard account book depreciation seldom matches actual market value depreciation causing losses and accounting headaches.